NTHU-CP/NTHU-CPP/src/misc/game_theory.md

         state[i] = 0;
         for (auto m: moves) {
             int new_state = i - m;
-            // able to transition to losing state means that current state is winning state if (new_state >= 0 && state[new_state] == 0) state[i] = 1;
+            if (new_state >= 0 && state[new_state] == 0) state[i] = 1;
         }
     }